orthanc-mirrors/orthanc-book/Sphinx/source/users/advanced-rest.rst

 prevent the loading of jobs from the database upon the launch of Orthanc.

-Note that the queue of pending jobs has a maximum size (check out the ``LimitJobs`` option).
-When this limit is reached, the addition of new jobs is blocked until some job finishes.
+Note that the queue of pending jobs has no size limit.